Polyethylenimine: Properties

 The linear PEI is a semi-crystalline solid at room temperature while branched PEI is a fully amorphous polymer existing as a liquid at all molecular weights.
-Linear polyethyleneimine is soluble in hot water, at low pH, in methanol, ethanol, or chloroform.
+Linear polyethylenimine is soluble in hot water, at low pH, in methanol, ethanol, or chloroform.
 It is insoluble in cold water, benzene, ethyl ether, and acetone.
-Linear polyethylenimine has a melting point of around 67 °C. Both linear and branched polyethylneimine can be stored at room temperature.
+Linear polyethylenimine has a melting point of around 67 °C. Both linear and branched polyethylenimine can be stored at room temperature.
 Linear polyethylenimine is able to form cryogels upon freezing and subsequent thawing of its aqueous solutions.

 Synthesis

 Branched PEI can be synthesized by the ring opening polymerization of aziridine.
 Depending on the reaction conditions different degree of branching can be achieved.
 Linear PEI is available by post-modification of other polymers like poly(2-oxazolines) or N-substituted polyaziridines.
 Linear PEI was synthesised by the hydrolysis of poly(2-ethyl-2-oxazoline) and sold as jetPEI.
 The current generation in-vivo-jetPEI uses bespoke poly(2-ethyl-2-oxazoline) polymers as precursors.